BYLAWS OF PEN BAY SOCCER CLUB

 Board of Directors

 The Board of Directors may from time to time, at its discretion, add or subtract towns from each District so as to reconfigure the towns constituting each district.
 The remaining directors shall serve at large.
-No director may serve for more than 8 consecutive years.

 Section 3.
 Vacancies, Resignation and Removal.
 Any vacancy in the Board of Directors, including newly created directorships created by an increase in the number of directors, shall be filled at the time such vacancy arises or at any time thereafter by majority vote of the remaining directors in office.
-Any director may resign from office by delivering a written resignation to the President, Vice President or Secretary.
+Any director may resign from office by delivering a written resignation to the President, Vice President or Governance.
 Any director may be removed from office, with or without cause, upon the vote of two-thirds of the other directors then in office.

 Section 4.
 Powers.
 The Board of Directors shall manage and control the business, property and affairs of the corporation.
 The Board may further delegate authority to committees or to individual Directors as it deems necessary for the carrying out of the purposes and business of the corporation.